adhiluphanna/deliciousrecipeh/content/post/898-how-to-prepare-homemade-kashmiri-lamb-rogan-josh.md

 - "To taste Salt"
 recipeinstructions:
 - "Wash the Lamb thoroughly in a colander under running water.
 Shake off the excess water.
 Set aside."
-- "Combine the Yogurt, freshly Ground Ginger, Ginger Powder, Fennel Powder, Green Cardamom Powder, Kashmiri Mirch Powder, Degi Mirch Powder, Ratan Jot Powder &amp; the Salt in a medium bowl.
-Whisk well &amp; set aside."
+- "Combine the Yogurt, freshly Ground Ginger, Ginger Powder, Fennel Powder, Green Cardamom Powder, Kashmiri Mirch Powder, Degi Mirch Powder, Ratan Jot Powder & the Salt in a medium bowl.
+Whisk well & set aside."
 - "Smoke the Mustard Oil in a Pressure Cooker on high heat.
 Reduce heat to low."
-- "Tip in all the whole spices: Cinnamon Sticks, Bay Leaves, Cumin Seeds &amp; the Cloves."
+- "Tip in all the whole spices: Cinnamon Sticks, Bay Leaves, Cumin Seeds & the Cloves."
-- "Let them crackle &amp; release their aroma.
+- "Let them crackle & release their aroma.
 Add the Asafoetida.
 Stir."
 - "Now goes in the Lamb.
 Sear over high heat for 15-20 minutes or until the Lamb changes colour to brown."
 - "Reduce heat to low.
 Add the Yogurt mixture.
 Cook over medium to high heat for about 5-6 minutes.
 The oil begins to separate at this stage."
 - "Pour a cup of hot water.
-Cover &amp; Pressure Cook on high for 20 minutes or until the Lamb is well cooked &amp; tender."
+Cover & Pressure Cook on high for 20 minutes or until the Lamb is well cooked & tender."
 - "Adjust seasoning.
 Add more hot water if you like more gravy. *Dries up slightly as it cools down."
 - "Serve hot with Rice/Naan/Parantha."
 - "Bon Appètit❣️"